 Safflower is one of humanity's oldest crops.
 Chemical analysis of ancient Egyptian textiles dated to the Twelfth dynasty identified dyes made from safflower, and garlands made from safflowers were found in the tomb of the pharaoh Tutankhamun.

 Salicylic acid was first obtained from the bark of the willow tree, Salix.
 Salicylic acid is a beta hydroxy acid exfoliator and one of the best known skin rejuvenating methods.
-Salicylic acid helps retain moisture in very dry skin, as well as helping reduce fine lines and uneven color of sun-damaged skin.
-Salicylic acid, unlike alpha hydroxy acids, can penetrate into your skin's pores to remove blemishes.
+Salicylic acid helps retain moisture in very dry skin, as well as helping reduce the appearance of fine lines and uneven color of sun-damaged skin.

 Historical use of saw palmetto can be traced in the Americas to the Mayans who used it as a tonic and to the Seminoles who took the berries as an expectorant.